xpepper/poker-hands-kata/README.md

 * Write an AT that accept an input like `Black: 2H 5D  White: 2C 5H`
   and prints the outcome of the match as a string like `Tie.`
     * GameResultPrint should print a GameResult
-    * Print the GameResult
     * CardParserTest
        - add support to more values and suites?
     * Should we add a validation when creating a Card (null values and suites should not be allowed) ?
     * Make sure you cannot create invalid Cards.

-* Improve the Player tests: maybe using a builder would help in improving the readability of the test
-    * like `aPlayer().with(highestHand())`...
-    * add helper assertions to "hide" the pair of symmetric assertions
+    * `GameResultPrinter` print a `Winner`... is it ok?
+What happens with a `Tie`?

+* Add the missing conversions from rank to string in `GameResultPrinter`

 * From simply telling which hand is higher than another to showing the actual winning rank
     * explore how to tell which is the winning rank and **its point**
         * White wins. - with high card: Ace